 Undoubtedly, the most visited tomb is Jim Morrison’s.
 We had a little trouble finding it because it’s far from the main entrance, but it was where everyone was almost like a remote-headed person when we arrived.

 We also went to see Chopin’s grave and Moliére’s.
-But we couldn’t see Oscar Wilde’s because we were a little fair in time and it was a long way from the entrance, so it didn’t give us time.
+But we couldn’t see Oscar Wilde’s because we were a bit fair in time and it was a long way from the entrance, so it didn’t give us time.

 Sunset from Pere Lachaise

 You can also enjoy Pere Lachaise’s fantastic view of Paris and the Eiffel Tower, and even more so at sunset.
 So here I leave you the photo with the sunset that we could enjoy that day!

 Despite the many visitors it receives each year, it is a tranquil visit that this Parisian cemetery can make.